Eléonor Sana

+At the 2017 World Para Alpine Skiing Championships in Tarvisio, Italy, Eléonor, guided by her sister Chloé, won a silver resp. bronze medal in the Super-G and downhill for the visually impaired.

 Sana was the flagbearer for Belgium at the 2018 Winter Paralympics during the opening ceremony.
 During her events at the 2018 Paralympics, Sana paired with her sister, Chloe Sana, who skied as her sighted guide.